 (Originally posted on Gigslutz)

-When Parallel Lines first announced Beckie Margaret’s debut London gig at The Waiting Room earlier this year, I immediately scrawled it in to my diary (using ink, none of that pencil nonsense).
-As an avid fan of Cool Thing Records (the label Beckie is signed to) and all of the artists on their roster; instinct told me this was going to be something special.
-My instinct turned to panic when they (very kindly) asked me to DJ on the night under the name of Get In Her Ears, but the panic subsided at the thought of chatting to Beckie before the gig, and spinning a few 90s grunge classics throughout the night.
+When Parallel Lines first announced Beckie Margaret’s debut London gig at The Waiting Room earlier this year, I immediately scrawled it in to my diary.
+As an avid fan of Cool Thing Records (the label Beckie is signed to) and all of the artists on their roster, instinct told me this was going to be something special.
+My instinct turned to panic when they (very kindly) asked me to DJ on the night under the name of Get In Her Ears, but the panic subsided at the thought of chatting to Beckie before the gig and spinning a few 90s grunge classics throughout the night.

 I met Luke (Asylums/Cool Thing Records) outside the venue, and was introduced to Beckie shortly afterwards.
 We joked about both being from Essex and my questionable DJ skills, before heading down to the backstage area of the venue to have a proper chat.
 Although Beckie is new to interviews and gigging, speaking to her about both was effortless and genuinely enjoyable.
 We laughed our way through interruptions (that’s what happens when you sit on a chair in front of a door) and talked about her influences, her expectations, and where she’d like to perform next…